notaryproject/specifications/trust-store-trust-policy-specification.md

 **Q: How should multiple signatures requirements be represented in the trust policy?**

-**A:** We don't support n out m signature requirement verification scheme.
+**A:** Noltary v2 doesn't support n out m signature requirement verification scheme.
 Validation succeeds if verification succeeds for at least one signature.

-**Q: Should local revocation and TSA servers are listed in the trust policy to support disconnected environments?**
+**Q: Should local revocation and TSA servers be listed in the trust policy to support disconnected environments?**

 **A:** Not natively supported but a user can configure `revocationValidations` to `skip` and then use extended validations to check for revocation.

-**Q: Why do we need to include a complete certificate chain(leading to root) in the signature?**
+**Q: Why do we need to include a complete certificate chain (leading to root) in the signature?**

 **A:** Without a complete certificate chain, the implementation won't be able to perform an exhaustive revocation check, which will lead to security issues, and that's the reason for enforcing a complete certificate chain.